-Michael's shoes-the only physical evidence the prosecution used to directly connect Michael to the murder-do not in any way link him to the fire that caused his mother's death.
+Michael's shoes-the only physical evidence the prosecution used to directly connect Michael to the murder-do not in any way link him to the fire that caused Rita's death.
 There can be no question that this created a "false impression," and much more, for the jury; the State directly told the jury that the gasoline on the shoes was what started the fire that killed his mother.
-See Alcorta, 355 U.S. at 31.
-The prosecution's knowing presentation false expert testimony that Michael's shoes tested positive for gasoline alone entitles Michael to relief.
+The prosecution's knowing presentation of scientifically inaccurate expert testimony that Michael's shoes tested positive for gasoline alone entitles Michael to relief.

-B. The State Violated Michael's Right To Due Process When It Presented Unreliable & Misleading Canine Evidence
+B. The State Violated Michael's Right To Due Process When It Presented Misleading Evidence That A Dog Sniff Reliably Identified Accelerants On Michael's Shoes